-The PCF Elettronica's Mod 2001, HOT FID, portable TVOC (TOC) monitor, with manual separation of Methane (CH4) Fraction, detects and records the Total Volatile Organic HC in a wide range of concentration and sample conditions without any possibilities of water condensation or limitation in the ranges, from few hundreds of ppb up to thousands of ppm.
-The Manual separation of Methane (CH4) Fraction allows to evaluate the Methane contribution to the Total VOC.
+The PCF Elettronica Mod.
+C 2011, Dual Hot FID portable VOC monitor detects and records the Total Volatile Organic HC, the Methane concentration as well as the NMHC concentration in a wide range of concentrations and sample conditions without any possibilities of water condensation or limitation in the ranges, from few hundreds of ppb up to thousands of ppm.

-The instrument can be either employed at stacks (the sample is kept at a constant high temperature: $\geq 180^{\circ}$ C) and/or for air quality monitoring.
-In the latter case, for higher LDL is better to supply Zero Air from an external source (Gas Cylinder).
+The instrument can be either employed at stacks (the sample is kept at constant high temperature: $\geq 180^{\circ}$ C) and/or for air quality monitoring.
+In the latter case, for higher LDL it is better to supply Zero Air from an external source (Gas Cylinder).

-The monitor is calibrated either in the laboratory or in the field through traceable gas cylinders and/or equivalent supports.
-The calibration gas must always be supplied in vented conditions.
+The monitor is calibrated either in laboratory or in the field through traceable gas cylinders and/or equivalent supports, the calibration gas must always be supplied in vented conditions.

-The Flame Ionisation Detector (FID) is based on a proprietary micro flame, based on H2 and Pure Air, where the organic compounds are oxidised and a correspondent number of ions are produced.
-The detector is therefore insensitive to the compounds' structure and the generated ions quantity is just proportional to the carbon amounts present in the sample.
+The Flame Ionisation Detector (FID) is based on a proprietary micro flame, based on $H_2$ and Pure Air, where the organic compounds are oxidised and a correspondent number of ions are produced.
+The detector is therefore insensitive to the compounds structure and the generated ions quantity is just proportional to the carbon amounts present in the sample.
 The FID is universally recognised as the detector for all species of HC.

-The actual procedure for the detection of carbon atoms in the sample foresees the mixing of the combustion hydrogen with the sample flow; this mixture is successively burnt in a micro flame with oxygen excess (hydrocarbon-free air in large stoichiometric excess).
+The actual procedure for the detection of carbon atoms in the sample foresees the mixing of the combustion hydrogen with the sample flow; this mixture is successively burnt in a micro flame with oxygen excess (hydrocarbon free air in large stoichiometric excess).

-To stabilise the flame as well as the response of the detector, the sample is diluted in Pure Air before reaching the flame.
+To stabilise the flame as well as the response of the detector the sample is diluted in Pure Air before reaching the flame.

-The electrical charges generated by the combustion of the organic substances in the gas sample are collected by two polarised metallic electrodes and converted into electrical current.
+The electrical charges generated by the combustion of the organic substances in gas sample are collected by two polarised metallic electrodes and converted in electrical current.
 Successively these ionisation micro-currents are converted in an electrical circuit into voltage drops directly proportional to the currents generated in the flame.